It's decorative gourd season again, mofos—everyone is drooling pumpkin spice and there are corpulent gourds literally everywhere.

 Piedmont Avenue Pumpkin Patch

 For over 25 years, Piedmont Avenue Pumpkin Patch has been the perfect go-to for those of us who want a festive AF gourd but don't have the time to wander around acres of farmland to find it.
 They sell more than 15 pumpkin varieties including plenty of multicolored mini pumpkins to bring those pumpkin patch vibes indoors.
 They also have a Halloween costume and decorations shop and a small haunted house.
 You can shop their online store for delivery Bay Area-wide.

 // 9am to 8pm daily, 4414 Piedmont Ave.
 (Oakland), pumpkinpatch.info

 Farmer John's Pumpkin Patch

-Farmer John's grows some of the plumpest pumpkins in the Peninsula, with a wide variety of Cinderellas, luminas (white pumpkins), and the world-famous (and world's largest) Atlantic pumpkins.
+Farmer John's is under new ownership but you can still expect to find some of the plumpest pumpkins in the Peninsula, with a wide variety of Cinderellas, luminas (white pumpkins), and the world-famous (and world's largest) Atlantic pumpkins.
 But with some examples of the latter varietal on his farm weighing in at 500 pounds, you'd be hard pressed to fit one in the family hatchback.

-// 9am to 5pm daily through Halloween, 850 Cabrillo Hwy N (Half Moon Bay), farmerjohnspumpkins.com
+// 9am to 6pm daily through Halloween; 850 Cabrillo Hwy N (Half Moon Bay), farmerjohnspumpkins.com

 During the month of October, Pastorino's transforms into a seasonal pumpkin farm with hayrides, train rides, ponies, pet-and-feed farm animals, giant slides, and jumpers.
 On the weekends, enjoy a haunted house and face painting; the farm also operates a year-round nursery where you can find a new plant baby to take home.